russell-n/theape/ape/parts/wifi/iwconfig.rst

+.. _ape-iwconfigquery:

 IwconfigQuery
 -------------

 Notes
 ~~~~~

-According to the current (December 13, 2013) Ubunt 13.10 man-page:
+According to the current (December 13, 2013) Ubuntu 13.10 man-page:

    * *ESSID* identifies cells that are part of the same virtual network (all APs with the same ESSID)
    * *Access Point* is the specific AP within the virtual network that the node is associated with